Approximate Distance Sensitivity Oracles in Subquadratic Space: Computing Shortest (2f+1) -Expaths in Õ(fm) Time

 The modifications are such that $w_{v_j}$ marks the entry point of the current shortest path from $s^*$ to $v_j$ into the graph induced by $V_i{\setminus}\{s^*\}$, while $x_{v_j}$ marks the entry point into the layer $V_{i,j}$. \Cref{mod:shortest-in-g} further ensures that a path entirely contained within one layer corresponds to a shortest path in $G$.
-This implies that a shortest path from $s^*$ to a vertex $v_\ell \in V_{i,\ell}$ corresponds to a composition of a $(i{-}1)$-partial $\ell$-expath, via the edge $(s^*,w_{v_\ell})$, and an $\ell$-decomposable path.
-Finally, \Cref{mod:limit-length} enforces that the \,box{$\ell$-decomposable} path we append has length bounded by $\delta_i$.
+This implies that a shortest path from $s^*$ to a vertex $v_\ell \in V_{i,\ell}$ corresponds to a composition of an $(i{-}1)$-partial $\ell$-expath, via the edge $(s^*,w_{v_\ell})$, and an $\ell$-decomposable path. \Cref{mod:limit-length} enforces that the $\ell$-decomposable path we append has length at most $\delta_i$.